 Coronavirus outbreak: Shiv Sena, NCP slam PM Modi; Question about India's economic concerns

-Mumbai, Apr 14: The Shiv Sena and the Nnationalist Congress Party (NCP) on Tuesday said that Prime Minister Narendra Modi's address to the nation lacked substance.
+Mumbai, Apr 14: The Shiv Sena and the Nationalist Congress Party (NCP) on Tuesday said that Prime Minister Narendra Modi's address to the nation lacked substance.

 This comment by the two political parties came after PM Modi did not suggest ways to strengthen the economy or a relief package for the poor and those worst hit by the lockdown.

 Manish Kayande, the Shiv Sena spokesperson took a dig at the Prime Minister, saying that PM Modi did not give any activity to people this time like clanging utensils or lighting lamps.